 Slowly get back to moving around, while avoiding strenuous physical exertion.

-After the first week, you can start to move around a little more freely.
-Outings to run errands or go for short walks are possible, but it’s crucial to continue avoiding heavy physical exertion.
-Don’t play sports, don’t run, and avoid any activity that could accelerate your heart rate.
+After the first week following the insertion of a penile implant, you can begin to move around a little more freely.
+Going out to run errands or taking short walks is possible, but it is crucial to continue avoiding strenuous physical activity.
+Do not play sports, do not run, and avoid any activity that could raise your heart rate.

 These precautions are necessary to prevent the formation of edema in the bursa, which is systematically associated with increased pain.
 By maintaining a calm lifestyle, you can facilitate healing and ensure greater comfort.